rocketinsights/web-blueprint/README.md

+# Rocket Insights Web Bluepprint (suggested practices)

-This is a collection of preferred practices for web development at Rocket Insights.
+This is a collection of suggested practices for web development at Rocket Insights.
 It comes from our collective experience working on software projects for many, many clients.

 Let’s start by talking about what this project _is not_: